 If the breaching party takes action and corrects the complaint, the case is complete.
 If the party does not comply, the breach of contract is not settled, and it's recommended that the complainant hire an attorney.

 The seriousness of a situation for a breach of contract can range from minimal to extreme.
 The legal consequences are dependent on the extent the contract has been breached.

 Two types of breaches are possible: material and non-material.

 When a breach occurs that has a significant impact and the integrity of a contract is destroyed, it constitutes a material breach.
 An example would be one party saying they will pay the other party $1,000 for 50 specific items.
 The other party agrees to supply the 50 items upon receipt of the $1,000.
 The first party pays the amount agreed upon, but the other party only supplies 25 of the items.
 In this material breach of contract situation, the first party is no longer obligated to abide by the contract.
 The first party can cancel the contract and follow up with a lawsuit for damages for the total contract.

 A non-material breach of contract is for a situation not serious enough to warrant a material breach of contract.
 In this case, the injured party can sue only for the damages incurred.
 Once the breach is taken care of, the injured party will be required to perform their obligations set forth in the contract minus any damages.

 If you need help with a breach of contract Florida situation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.